 - promote safe bicycling and environmental stewardship

-Jack Harris, along with Rosemary Mossbarger, community activist, and Doug Banfelder (aka, the "bike" guy) had come to the City with their idea to start a bike program, over 14 years ago.
+Jack Harris, along with Rosemary Mossbarger, community activist, and Doug Banfelder (aka, the "bike" guy) had come to the city with their idea to start a bike program, over 14 years ago.
 Jack had a business "Bikes by Jack," and he donated all the bike parts, bikes and assorted equipment to begin the Handlebar Helper program.
-After much encouragement from these tenacious volunteers, the Parks & Recreation Division agreed to start the Handlebar Helper program.
+After much encouragement from these tenacious volunteers, the Parks & Recreation Department agreed to start the Handlebar Helpers program.

 Jack Harris, Scottsdale Citizen

 Rosemary Mossbarger, Scottsdale Employee (former)